-Even though it's been years since my weight loss, I’m still learning to accept the new me and my body.
-I won’t lie it’s a battle.
+Even though it's been years since my weight loss, I’m still learning to accept my body.
 I’m not sure I will ever get used to people saying things to me like “you’re so small.”
-I’m at the point in life where I recognize I’m always going to hate my thighs and I’m not going to starve myself or cut calories to try to change that.
-But I need to continue to learn to love myself and my body.
+I’m at the point in life where I recognize I will always going to hate my thighs and I’m not going to starve myself or cut calories to a dangerous level to change that.
+What I will commit to doing, is learning to love myself and my body.
 Everyone has insecurities even the person you idolize most.